RaoOfPhysics/apostilb.github.io/_posts/2015-09-26-itch-scratch.md

 layout: post
 title: Why does scratching an itch feel so good?
 author: neuroamanda
+image:
+  feature: 2015-09-26-bear-scratching.jpg
+  credit: Tambako The Jaguar
+  caption: A bear scratching its forehead
 ---

 _Broad network of brain areas mediates the satisfaction of scratching_